sharoncornelius/idpf-specification/idpf_specification.md

 #define VIRTCHNL2_OP_DEL_QUEUE_GROUPS 539
 ```

-By default all the queues of a vport belong to a single queue group 0.
+By default all the queues of a vPort belong to a single queue group 0.
-Additional queue groups can be added to the vport using ADD_QUEUE_GROUPS
+Additional queue groups can be added to the vPort using ADD_QUEUE_GROUPS
 message.

 ```C